Coverage Policy Manual

 2. Individual has experienced a documented positive clinical response; AND

-3. Individual is not using the medication in combination with any other biologic, including but not limited to: TNF inhibitor, PDE4 inhibitor, any IL inhibitor, or tyrosine kinase inhibitor; AND
+3. Individual is not using the medication in combination with any other biologic, including but not limited to: TNF inhibitor, PDE4 inhibitor, any IL inhibitor, or tyrosine kinase inhibitor.

 POLICY GUIDELINES